Structural Integration: A Deeper Dive into Scoliosis and Pain Management

 October 14, 2024

-In my previous blog post, I introduced 3 non-surgical treatment options for scoliosis and adult spinal deformity: Orthopedic Manual Physical Therapy (OMPT), Structural Integration (SI), and Corrective Exercises such as Redcord.
-Today, I am taking a closer look at Structural Integration and how it can be a powerful tool in helping you manage soft tissue pain and tightness associated with scoliosis.
+In my previous blog post, I introduced 3 non-surgical treatment options for scoliosis: Structural Integration (SI), Orthopedic Manual Physical Therapy (OMPT), and Neuromuscular Activation (NEURAC).
+Today, I am taking a closer look specifically at Structural Integration and how it can be a powerful tool in helping you manage soft tissue pain and tightness associated with scoliosis and postural dysfunction.

 Structural Integration (SI) focuses on strategically manipulating the body's fascial system to improve overall structural balance.
-But how does this translate to helping those with scoliosis?
-Let's delve deeper.
+But how does this translate into helping those with scoliosis?
+Let's dive deeper.

 The fascia, a web-like connective tissue, plays a crucial role in maintaining our body's structure.
 In scoliosis, this fascial network can become distorted, contributing to the abnormal curvature of the spine.
 SI helps to: